MarcusKyung/silicon-forest-scraper/README.md

 ## Setup/Installation Requirements:
 ### Run Locally:
 1. Clone this repository to a local machine with Python.
 Install Selenium module
-2. Set targeted job title on line 35
+2. Set targeted job title on line 39 using Python Regex formatting
 3. Run using terminal
 4. Results are printed to the console